Skip to content

 3. Item latency above SLO (run average or per-step)

-4. Backpressure pressure rising (buffer queued stays high)
+4. Backpressure rising (buffer queued stays high)

 5. Orchestrator runtime failure or restart loops